-The C rated member is learning to become an active horseman, to care independently for a mount and tack and to understand the reasons for what he or she is doing.
-The C shows development towards a secure, independent seat, and increasing control and confidence in all phases of riding.
+C-1 and C-2 Ratings: The C-1 and C-2 is a Pony Club member learning to become an active horseman, to care independently for pony and tack and to understand the reasons for what he or she is doing.
+The C-1 and C-2 show development towards a secure, independent seat and increasing control and confidence in all phases of riding.
 The C-1 and C-2 ratings are awarded at the club level.
-The C-3 is a regional rating and reflects a basis of competence in riding and horse care that will make possible a lifetime of pleasure with horses.